-The TEACH Grant Program provides up to $3712 per year ($7424 total for an undergraduate program; $7424 total for graduate studies) in grants to full time students who plan to teach full time in high-need subject areas at schools serving students from low income families.
-Students attending less than full time will have the grant reduced (three-quarter time students may receive up to $2784; half-time students may receive up to $1856; and less than half-time students may receive up to $928.
+The TEACH Grant Program provides up to $3964 per year ($7928 total for an undergraduate program; $7928 total for graduate studies) in grants to full time students who plan to teach full time in high-need subject areas at schools serving students from low income families.
+Students attending less than full time will have the grant reduced (half-time students may receive up to $1982; and less than half-time students may receive up to $991.

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students (see below for more information on high-need fields and schools serving low-income students).
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
 IMPORTANT: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.